dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

   <li>Run at least 2 sample programs from provided HelloWorldPrograms set</li>
   <li>Initialize and make commit using a VCS, configure it</li>
 </ul>
-To initialize a repository, I used the following commands:<br />
+To initialize a repository, I used the following commands:

 ```$
 git init
 ```
 <br />
-initializes a new repository.<br />
+initializes a new repository.

 ```$
 echo "#midps" >> README.md
 ```
-makes the README file.<br />
+makes the README file.

 ```$
 git commit -m "Initial commit"
 ```
-performs the first commit.<br />
+performs the first commit.

 ```$
 git remote add origin https://someorigin...